SCCapstone/EZBag/README.md

 3. In the frontend container and at `/frontend`, run `npm run test:e2e`.
 A window will open displaying our tests.
 5. Select the test to run, or select 'run all tests'.

+# User Flow
+## Merchant Flow
+- On the login page, you can login to an existing account or if you are new to EZBag you can create an account by clicking "Sign up".
+- The "Sign up" button will redirect you to the registration page where you will enter in business information.
+Once you submit the information, you get a link sent to your email to verify the account.
+After you verify your account, you will be redirected back to the login page and a QR code for customer use will be sent to your email.
+- Upon login, you will be able to see recently checked out carts and their contents as well as click "Verify" to confirm that the cart is valid and paid for.
+- Merchant can also scan items, enter in their product information, and add them to the database if it is not in the database.
+You can also scan existing products and edit or delete them.
+- The Sale Dashboard will show a chart of the sales broken down by different time periods.

+## Customer Flow
+- To get to the customer flow, you must scan the QR code that was sent to the merchant email address.
+- Once you reach the homepage of the EZBag webapp, you can scan and search items.
+When you scan or search an item, a menu will popup where you can edit the quantity of this item and add it to your cart, or cancel out of menu to scan a different item.
+- The cart will display all the items the customer has added to their cart as well as the total.
+To checkout, you can click the "$" button at the bottom of the page.
+- You will be redirected to the receipt page which will show your cart number and allow you to enter you email address or phone number.
+Once you press the "Confirm" button, you will receive a email and/or text receipt.

 # Authors
 - [Blake Edwards](mailto:blakete@email.sc.edu)
 - [Brendan Reidy](mailto:bcreidy@email.sc.edu)